JohnathanKhoa/NurtreeWeb/README.md

 ![image](https://github.com/user-attachments/assets/24a097af-402a-47c0-993b-1abd5a9c7a3a)

 # Usage
-Play the top music video for each track listed on your selected playlist.
+Search for a song, artist, album, from the search bar, or select a playlist from your library.
+The application will render a page based on the song name and artist, and retrieve the top matching music video from youtube.
 The player acts autonomously and automatically as it should.
-When video ends, app event trigger will send a dynamic slug route to the server component (NextJS App router and navigation feature) with next video and track details and render the new page
+When the video ends, an app event will trigger and send a request for a dynamic slug route to the server component (NextJS App router and navigation feature) with the next video and track details, and render the new page.
+This rendering is lazily loaded, only getting the video iframe and spotify track details when its route is active.

 ![image](https://github.com/user-attachments/assets/920b7369-e8a3-4f14-9cda-81e4180f1c01)

-Responsive web pages to suit every window size mobile, tablet, desktop with the help of Tailwind/CSS 4
+Web Pages are responsive to suit every window size, mobile, tablet, desktop, etc with the help of Tailwind/CSS 4

 https://github.com/user-attachments/assets/45d51eaa-bec9-45da-994a-104a261405b5

 https://github.com/user-attachments/assets/906ff664-c582-4713-887b-399cf74ba00d

-80% components made from scratch, with all reusable UI functionality separated into their respective tsx files.
-Logic separated on server components,and hooks and states handled by client components
+80% components made from scratch, with all reusable UI functionality modular and separated into their respective tsx files.
+Logic defined on server components, while hooks and states handled by client components

 Featuring Animated loaders, Image cards, Index containers, Track tables, User libraries, Responsive videos, Embeds and Iframes, Searchable input